 OP continued to share in her post, “Basically, everything was split between my brother and I, and no one else got anything.
 My aunts feel that this was wrong and that they, especially A, deserve some of the money.
 My brother blocked them all on platforms when they asked this of him and suggests I do the same, but I feel guilty about cutting off my family.
 But I also feel strongly that if my mother wanted them to get money, she would have left them something.
 But she didn’t.”

 Her aunts tried to convince OP that her mom didn’t include them in her will because she presumed that her children would share their inheritance with them.
 But OP didn’t believe this because she knew her mom.
 She would have said something to her if there was anything she wanted OP to do for their aunts.

 But, according to OP, “All she said was that she wanted to die knowing that me and my brother would be able to support ourselves.”

-And so, in her emotional dilemma, OP wants to seek the opinion of the AITA community if she was being unfair for not allowing her aunt A to live in her apartment and for refusing to share with them her inheritance.
+And so, in her emotional dilemma, OP wants to seek the opinion of the AITA community regarding whether she was being unfair for not allowing her aunt A to live in her apartment and for refusing to share her inheritance with them.

 The opinion of the AITA members?
 NTA.

 From spiritualskywalker: “There’s a backstory here that the mother never shared, and the aunts don’t want to talk about.
 There’s a darn good reason why the mother didn’t leave even a token amount to those two.
 We’ll never know what it was, but her intentions were clear.
 NTA.”